 4. Microsoft 365 compliance center

-With the Microsoft 365 compliance center, customers can scan their data to verify what kind of data is being hosted within the system.
+With the Microsoft 365 compliance center, customers can scan their data to verify what kind of data is hosted within the system.
 Most often, this will include scanning for personally identifiable documentation across SharePoint, Exchange, and OneDrive workloads but also numerous other scans and compliance scores available as part of the Microsoft Compliance Score.

 5. Multifactor authentication (MFA)

 Multifactor authentication requires users to present two or more pieces of evidence (factors) when authenticating.
-Office 365 has built-in support for MFA, and although it does require a little bit of manual work to enable it for each user, it is a must-have.
+Office 365 security has built-in support for MFA, and although it does require a little bit of manual work to enable it for each user, it is a must-have.
 Users can authenticate via mobile app, text messages, or calls.
 To further secure the login page, it is strongly recommended companies deploy custom branding for the login page.

 6. Azure Conditional Access

 You can further guard the access to the Office 365 tenant by implementing Azure AD Conditional Access functionality.
-It allows us to safeguard the tenant based on a myriad of conditions like location, IP address, and application usage.
+It allows us to safeguard the tenant based on various conditions like location, IP address, and application usage.
 When combined with other AD user properties like department, it is easy to block users from, for example, the Marketing department to connect to Office 365 from a suspicious, non-company location.

 7. Azure Information Protection